Saint Maria Goretti, Virgin and Martyr

 The family of today’s saint was so poor that they farmed other people’s fields.
 They lost their own land and became migrant laborers who ate what they grew and harvested, their rough fingers rarely touching a coin or printed money.
 It was a hardship for the parents to house, feed, clothe, and educate their seven children.
-And then things got really bad.
+And then things got bad.
 The father died of malaria.
-The family was now forced to share a modest home with another family, and the mother had to work the fields alongside her children every day.
-In the midst of all this hardship, an even worse tragedy struck.
+The family was now forced to share a modest home with another family, and the mother had to work the fields alongside her children day in and day out.
+In the midst of all this cruel hardship, tragedy struck.

 Maria typically stayed home to cook, clean, sew, and care for her baby sister.
-It was while she was alone with the baby at home one day, mending a shirt of Alessandro, the teenage son of the family who shared the home, that Maria was attacked.
-It was Alessandro.
-He wanted to violate eleven-year-old Maria.
-It was not the first time he had imposed himself.
-It was not the first time she had refused.
-She tried to stop him by screaming that it was a mortal sin, that he would go to hell.
-He didn’t care.
-She tried to escape, but it was too late.
+It was while she was alone with the baby at home one day, mending a shirt of Alessandro’s, the teenage boy of the family that shared the house, that Maria was attacked.
+Alessandro had returned—and he wasn’t looking for his shirt.
+It was not the first time he had imposed himself on eleven-year-old Maria.
+And it was not the first time she had refused.
+She tried to stop him again.
+She screamed that it was a mortal sin.
+She yelled that he would go to hell.
+Alessandro didn’t care.
+She ran for the door, but it was too late.
 He stabbed her multiple times in the throat, heart, and lungs.

 Maria Goretti was canonized in 1950 by Pope Pius XII in St. Peter’s Square in Rome.
-The huge number of the faithful at the Mass required that it not take place inside St. Peter’s Basilica.
+The huge number of the faithful made it impossible to say the Mass inside St. Peter’s Basilica.
 Maria’s mother and siblings were at the canonization, as was Alessandro.
 After initially refusing to communicate with anyone about the murder, he opened up to a local bishop who took the time to visit him in jail.
 Alessandro told the bishop he had a dream in which Maria presented him with lilies, symbols of purity.
 But the lovely flowers scorched his hands as soon as he touched them.
 He later asked Maria’s mother, Assunta, forgiveness for his crime.
 Like her daughter, she forgave him.
 Alessandro served twenty-seven years of his thirty-year sentence.
 After being released, he became a lay Franciscan and served as a gardener in a monastery until his death.

 Saint Maria showed uncommon maturity for her age.
-She grew up in hardship and acquainted with heartache.
-Death, suffering, poverty, migration, hunger, and loss were prominent features of her young life.
-She knew no comfort apart from the bonds of family and faith.
-When she chose to give up her life rather than sin, she was not saying goodbye to a beautiful house, creature comforts, or other earthly possessions.
-She had almost nothing except the sanctifying grace in her soul.
-That was the secret possession she would not renounce for life itself.
+Her poor, rugged life in the fields, and her father’s early death, made life itself serious very early on.
+Starving people are not frivolous.
+Death, suffering, poverty, migration, and loss figured prominently in her life before she ever even attended school.
+She knew no comfort apart from the closeness of family life and the security of faith.
+When she chose to give up her life rather than participate in another’s sin, she was not saying goodbye to a beautiful house, creature comforts, or earthly possessions.
+She had the clothes on her back and sanctifying grace in her soul.
+Nothing else.
+That grace was the secret possession she would not trade for life itself.
 She kept a tight grip on her soul, and God rewarded her tenacity by granting her life in heaven with Him forever.